Lupine is now able to offer caving activities in the Yorkshire Dales.

 Mountain Training (the National Governing Body of mountain leadership and instructing in the UK) administer and quality control 2 courses called Hill Skills and Mountain Skills.
 These courses are 'personal proficiency' courses, designed to equip participants with the skills needed to pursue their own hill and mountain walking.

-We are also able to run Mountain skills courses for groups on dates to suit you.
+We are able to run Mountain Skills courses for groups on dates to suit you.
 Please contact us for a quote.

-The Hill Skills course is aimed at the beginner hill walker.
+The Hill Skills course is aimed at the novice hill walker.
 The syllabus covers the planning of walks, the use of a map, the equipment required, the effects of weather, how to deal with emergencies and gain a valuable understanding of the upland environment.
 This course takes place in countryside and moorland areas where the skills will be transferable to many popular walking areas of the UK and Ireland.
-Again the course is 2 days long and is open to anyone over the age of 14.
+Again the course is 2 days long and is open to anyone aged 12 and over.

 As well as the date above we are able to run Hill Skills courses for groups on dates to suit you, Please contact us for a quote.